-$^{23}$ As mentioned earlier, people's last names are associated with their jati and varna.
-Given this, we consider the possibility that same last name, as opposed to same jati and varna, may be the relevant cultural dimension influencing deals.
-However, this possibility is not supported by the data.
-We see that of all the same-varna (jati) deals, only 25.11% (44.31%) are also same-last name.
+17People's last names are associated with their caste.
+We consider the possibility that same last name, as opposed to same caste, is the relevant cultural dimension influencing deals.
+But, this is not supported by the data.
+Of all the same-varna (jati) deals, only 25.11% (44.31%) are also same-last name.
 Thus, the majority of same-caste deals have different dominant last names in the target and acquirer boards, indicating that caste instead of last names, is the relevant cultural dimension driving M&A deals.